Eating animal foods can be regenerative – Part 1: Nutrition

 Vitamin A

-Another important nutrient that is deficient in plant-based diets is “real” vitamin A. Just like with the omegas our body is very inefficient in converting beta-carotene into vitamin A, especially if your thyroid and/or liver function are diminished, which is often the case in a high carb-low fat diet or chronic fatigue.
+Another important nutrient that is deficient in plant-based diets is “real” vitamin A. Just like with the omegas the human body is very inefficient in converting beta-carotene into vitamin A, especially if your thyroid and/or liver function are diminished, which is often the case in a high carb-low fat diet or chronic fatigue.
 Vitamin A is crucial for eye sight, but also involved in the immune system and reproduction, among other things.

 Vitamin D